 You would include a button for each model type media source.

-autoplay- Automatically play the video once it’s loaded.
+autoplay- Whether to automatically play the video after it’s loaded.

 Each parameter is